 Your mini-freak out is just nerves.

-So hopefully this acts as a reminder next time you’re getting ready for a first date, that in a week, month or year it’s not going to matter if your outfit/makeup was perfect, but rather the memories you created.
-Go love, lovers.
+So hopefully this acts as a reminder next time you’re getting ready for a first day, that in a week, month or year it’s not going to matter if your outfit/makeup was perfect, but rather the memories you created.